privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.md

 When sharing files, it's important to remove associated metadata.
 Image files commonly include [EXIF](https://en.wikipedia.org/wiki/Exif) data, and sometimes photos even include GPS coordinates within its metadata.

-While there are plenty of metadata removal tools, it's hard to beat the convenience of ones with native system integration.
-The guide featured here aims to detail how to integrate metadata removal tools in a simple fashion by utilizing system components.
+While there are plenty of metadata removal tools, they typically aren't convenient to use.
+The guides featured here aim to detail how to integrate metadata removal tools in a simple fashion by utilizing easy-to-access system features.

+!!! tip "Related"
+    For a list of the metadata removal tools that we recommend, visit our [metadata removal tools](/metadata-removal-tools/) page.

 ## macOS

 This guide uses the [Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) app to add an ExifTool script to the *Quick Actions* context menu within Finder.
 Shortcuts is developed by Apple and bundled in with macOS by default.

+Shortcuts is quite intuitive to work with, so if you don't like the behavior demoed here then experiment with your own solution.
+For example, you could set the shortcut to take a clipboard input instead.
+The sky's the limit.

 ![ExifTool Quick Action](/assets/img/integrating-metadata-removal/preview-macos.png)